How to Tokenize Polygon Boundaries for Transformer Models

 }

-• Replace magic numbers (-1) with a dedicated SpecialTokens enum mapped to your tokenizer vocabulary.
+• Replace the magic number -1 with a dedicated SpecialTokens enum mapped to your tokenizer vocabulary.

 • Integrate with HuggingFace PreTrainedTokenizerFast to register spatial control tokens before training begins.